12 Psychological Effects of Being Raised by a Single Mother

 How does being a single mother affect your mental health?

 Being a single mother can increase stress due to financial pressure, time demands, and limited support.
-Over time, this may lead to anxiety, fatigue, or emotional strain.
-However, strong coping skills and support networks can protect mental well-being and build resilience.
+Over time, this may lead to anxiety, fatigue, or emotional strain, particularly in families experiencing household income challenges.
+However, strong coping skills and support networks can protect mental well-being and build resilience for children raised by a single mom.

 What does God say about single moms?